 The NPCA and its local affiliate groups, such as RPCV-NJ – advocate on behalf of the Peace Corps.
 Our local members attend trainings, visit members of Congress, and share information.
-Our local advocacy coordinator is Rowland Bennett – you can reach him at email@example.com .
+Our local advocacy coordinator is Susan DeFreitas you can reach her at email@example.com .

 The big news for this reporting period is the upcoming National Day of Action in support of the Peace Corps.
 On Thursday, March 5, advocates will gather in Washington from all over the country to meet with legislators and urge their support for a variety of issues, including:

 - Peace Corps funding: President Obama has requested $410 million for the Peace Corps in his Fiscal Year 2016 budget, an 8% increase over current funding and the highest dollar figure in Peace Corps history.
 Advocates will urge their legislators to commit to supporting this level of funding.

 - Peace Corps Caucus: Advocates will urge their legislators to join this bi-partisan Caucus.
 While membership in the Caucus does not commit legislators to support any specific legislation or actions related to the Peace Corps, it demonstrates general support for the half-century vision, mission and effectiveness of deploying U.S. citizens overseas in a spirit of friendship, collaboration and understanding.